monsoonmaelstrom/book2/book2.md

 “Less,” Davy says, and extends his hand back to Liam’s.
 After a moment, he says, “That’s better.”

 “So this energy,” I explain, “it’s coming from you.
 But you’re not going to want to use your own energy for a thirty mile horse ride.
 This is where pulling energy out of the heat in the air is useful.
-You’ve seen me do that before, yeah?”
+You’ve seen me do it before, yeah?”

 “Yeah, but it doesn’t mean I can do it,” Liam says skeptically.